 How COVID-19 Is Driving Deaths of Despair

-The majority of people are experiencing distress in the wake of the pandemic.
-A poll by the Kaiser Family Foundation reveals that 72% of Americans report their lives being disrupted “some” or “a lot” by the outbreak, leaving most of the population with symptoms of anxiety and depression they may not have experienced before.
+These disruptions are causing symptoms of anxiety and depression many have not experienced before.
 Those with preexisting anxiety and depression are likely to experience an increase in symptoms, which may be mild or severe depending on the individual and their circumstances.

 Addiction and Deaths of Despair